 Clinical Context: Paromomycin is a poorly absorbed aminoglycoside that may be considered for use in severe infection in pregnant patients.
 The most common adverse effects include nausea, increased GI motility, abdominal pain, and diarrhea.

-The therapy must be comprehensive and should cover all likely pathogens in the context of the clinical setting.[60]
-The 2 major classes of drugs that have proven benefit in the treatment of giardiasis are nitroimidazole derivatives and acridine dyes.
+The therapy must be comprehensive and should cover all likely pathogens in the context of the clinical setting.[71]
+The two major classes of drugs that have proven benefit in the treatment of giardiasis are nitroimidazole derivatives and acridine dyes.

 The effectiveness of quinacrine is similar to that of nitroimidazole derivatives; however, it is less tolerated because of its adverse effects.
-These include the following: mild and transient headache, dizziness, and GI complaints (diarrhea, anorexia, nausea, abdominal cramps, vomiting [rare]), pleomorphic skin eruptions, and neuropsychiatric disturbances (nervousness, vertigo, irritability, emotional change, nightmares, transient psychosis).
+These include the following: mild and transient headache, dizziness, and gastrointestinal complaints (diarrhea, anorexia, nausea, abdominal cramps, vomiting [rare]), pleomorphic skin eruptions, and neuropsychiatric disturbances (nervousness, vertigo, irritability, emotional change, nightmares, transient psychosis).

 Nitazoxanide is approved by the US Food and Drug Administration for the treatment of children and adults for diarrhea from giardiasis.